Homeowner and Host Tips

 What should I stock in my vacation rental?

 Stock items that cover your guests’ basic needs and help them to have a more comfortable stay.
-Some of the items that you should stock include kitchen utensils, spices and tea bags, comfortable bedding, and toiletries.
+Some of the items that you should stock include kitchen utensils, dishware, and paper products, comfortable bedding, and toiletries.

 How do I make my vacation rental stand out?

 To really impress your guests, consider offering them extra amenities, like 24-hour check-in and TV streaming services.
-Additionally, gifting a welcome basket can really pay off and make your guests’ experience much more enjoyable.
+Additionally, giving them a welcome basket can really pay off and make your guests’ experience much more enjoyable.

 Safely’s Short-Term Rental Protection